General Rouge no Gaisen

 General Rouge no Gaisen (ジェネラル・ルージュの凱旋, The Triumphant Return of General Rouge) is a 12-episode Japanese medical drama television series broadcast in 2010, a sequel to the series Team Batista no Eikō.
 Atsushi Itō and Tōru Nakamura reprised their lead roles.

-The initial season of "Team Batista" aired on Fuji TV in late 2008 and pulled in strong ratings, leading to a follow-up last October in the special episode "Nightingale no Chinmoku."
+The initial season of Team Batista aired on Fuji TV in late 2008 and pulled in strong ratings, leading to a follow-up last October in the special episode "Nightingale no Chinmoku."
 The dramas were based on the first two novels in a best-selling medical mystery series by writer Takeru Kaido.
 The new season is based on the third novel, General Rouge no Gaisen.
-Both "Team Batista no Eiko" and "General Rouge no Gaisen" have also been adapted as a feature films, starring Yūko Takeuchi and Hiroshi Abe.
-Fuji TV will broadcast "Team Batista 2: General Rouge no Gaisen" on Tuesdays at 10:00pm, beginning on April 6.
+Both Team Batista no Eiko and General Rouge no Gaisen have also been adapted as feature films, starring Yūko Takeuchi and Hiroshi Abe.
+Fuji TV will broadcast Team Batista 2: General Rouge no Gaisen on Tuesdays at 10:00pm, beginning on April 6.
 New cast members this time include Hidetoshi Nishijima, Ai Kato and Miho Shiraishi.